Kr1sh1/HillingdonLexTwilio/README.md

 user@computer:~$ npm run debug
 ```

 For VSCode, you can add a `.vscode/launch.json` file containing the following.
 In the debug panel, press the green button to attach to your process.
 You can now set breakpoints inside the TypeScript files.
+It's normal for the breakpoints to appear as hollow grey circles.

 ```json
 {